The 75th Emmy Awards: see the full list of winners

 Murray Bartlett – Welcome to Chippendales

-Paul Walter Hauser – Black Bird
+Paul Walter Hauser – Black Bird – WINNER

 Richard Jenkins – Dahmer – Monster: The Jeffrey Dahmer Story